-A 2015 review noted that aloe vera's healing property is related to a compound called glucomannan, which affects skin cell growth and accelerates wound healing.
+Authors of a 2015 review attributed aloe vera's healing properties to a compound called glucomannan, which affects skin cell growth and accelerates wound healing.

-As a result, the wound healing properties of aloe vera gel may be beneficial if a person with psoriasis has skin patches that crack or bleed.
+These properties may be beneficial if a person with psoriasis has plaques that crack or bleed.

-A 2008 study found aloe vera gel to be more effective than a placebo to treat skin conditions, such as UV-induced erythema.
-The study did not, however, look specifically at aloe vera's role in treating psoriasis.
+A 2008 study found that aloe vera gel was more effective than a placebo in treating skin conditions, such as ultraviolet light-induced erythema.
+The study did not, however, look into treating psoriasis.

-More research is needed to say with certainty that the anti-inflammatory properties of aloe vera are beneficial for treating psoriasis.
+Confirming that the anti-inflammatory properties of aloe vera are beneficial for treating psoriasis will require more research.